RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 # Part 1: JavaScript

-The homework of coming week is about JavaScript.
+The homeworks of coming weeks are all individual assignment.
+This week we will be working with JavaScript.
 JavaScript is the only programming language that is supported by all modern web browsers and it is the least intrusive way of adding interactive elements to a web page as it requires no plug-ins or other special extensions.